vyshnavigandla/gandla-vyshnavi-portfolio/README.md

-# gandla-vyshnavi-portfolio"
+# gandla-vyshnavi-portfolio
 ## Overview
-This task is a responsive personal portfolio website developed using HTML and CSS.
+This project is a responsive personal portfolio website developed using HTML and CSS.
 The website presents personal, academic, and professional information in a clean and modern layout.
 ## Technologies Used
 - HTML5
 - CSS3
 ## Skills
 - Responsive Web Design
 - UI/UX Design
 - Layout Alignment